Patrick’s Friday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off your day with a few showers and temperatures in the low 60s.
-The rain will clear out by 9-10am.
-Skies will clear out later this afternoon with highs only topping out in the upper 60s to low 70s.
-Temps will fall into the 50s this evening with lows in the mid 40s.
+(WDAM) - We started off this morning chilly with temperatures in the mid to upper 40s under partly cloudy skies.
+Today will be warm with increasing clouds as highs top out in the low 80s.
+Temperatures will fall into the mid 70s this evening with lows in the low 60s.

-Hit-or-Miss Showers will move in on Saturday afternoon with highs in the mid 70s.
-A Severe Weather Outbreak is expected on Easter Sunday across Mississippi.
-The SPC already has most of the area under a Moderate Risk (4/5).
-All types of severe weather is possible including tornadoes, large hail, & 0 mph winds.
-The timing right now looks to be between 12pm and 10pm.
-Be sure to keep checking in as we get closer as the forecast is likely to change.
-Next Week will be better with highs in the mid 70s with sunshine.
+We’ll see a few t-storms return on Saturday ahead of our next system as highs return to the low 80s.

+T-Storms will be likely on Sunday, some storms could be severe with Damaging winds being the main threat.
+While severe weather is possible, this setup still looks NOTHING like what we saw on Easter.
+Next week will be warm with highs in the low 80s.

 Copyright 2020 WDAM.
 All rights reserved.